andreinitescu/IconFont2Code/README.md

 #### **See it live here**: https://andreinitescu.github.io/IconFont2Code/

 Have questions or want to hear for updates on IconFont2Code?
-I'm on Twitter: https://twitter.com/nitescua
+Follow me on Twitter: https://twitter.com/nitescua

 ## How to use it